axuno/Volleyball-League/README.md

   There is a [live website](https://volleyball-liga.de/) running the platform software.

+## Demo website

+  Admin login when using the demo databases:
+  * User:     demo
+  * Password: demodemo

 ## Thanks!

 We would like to thank [JetBrains](https://www.jetbrains.com/?from=Volleyball-League) for supporting the project with free licenses of their fantastic tools ReSharper and DotCover.